 Last Thursday I visited the Eusebius Church in Arnhem.
 I had heard that two of the four flying buttresses were installed.
 For this church I had carved into new limestone 31 copies of the old flying buttress figurines and my colleague Stide also four.
 Stide has also replaced many larger and smaller corbels and is currently mainly engaged in carving stone masks. …Read the whole article… →

 It was a completely blue party, last Thursday in the Blue Tram Street in New Remittance District in Haarlem.
 I went there, dressed up in my best moody blues, along with my good colleague Serge van Druten, who had also carved two of the ten stones.
 There was a tiny but excellent band, some blue trim and blue drinks and balloons.
-It was very unfortunate that Toon van Driel, who designed the relief of the Blue Tram street as a cartoon, was unable to come because of an illness.
+It was very unfortunate that Toon van Driel, which started the relief of the Blue Tram street as a cartoon, was unable to come because of an illness.
 I would have like to talk to him. …Read the whole article… →

 With a new set of hands and on a new pedestal of the same French limestone the Sacred Heart statue is looking wonderful again.
 The statue was installed last Friday in a nice place, inside the school where it formerly stood in the basement: College Hageveld in Heemstede. …Read the whole article… →